LoopKit/loopdocs/docs/version/code-custom-edits.md

 #### `"low_carb_limit"`

 This first example might be used by a parent for a child with very small carb entries.
-It is provided as one of the prepared customizations supplied by the [*Loop and Learn* Customization as `"low_carb_limit`"](https://www.loopandlearn.org/custom-code/#custom-list){: target="_blank" }.
+It is provided as one of the prepared customizations supplied by the [*Loop and Learn* Customization as `"low_carb_limit`"](https://www.loopandlearn.org/custom-code/#custom-list).

 _Code After Modification to enable the warning at lower levels and limit maximum_